NunoDuarte/GazeDialogue/README.md

 ## Building

 ## Instructions
-In case you have the detection App and/or the connectivity App in a different computer then point the yarp to the laptop/computer that iCub is running:
+In case you have the detection App and/or the connectivity App in a different computer do not forget to point YARP to where iCub is running:
 - yarp namespace /icub (in case /icub is the name of the yarp network)
 - yarp detect (to check you are connected)
 - gedit /home/user/.config/yarp/_icub.conf